KeiTraj/CSARCH2_GROUP3/README.md

  * Read Policy: non load-through
  * Number of memory blocks = minimum of 1024
  * Full Associative + MRU

+## How to run the program
+ 1. Download the this program into ZIP file.
+ 2. Extract the ZIP file and open the file with any IDE that is suitable for editing and runningg java applications.
+ 3. Run the CacheGUI.java to run the program.
+This will display the pop-up window of the program.

  ## Test cases
  1. Sequential sequence: up to 2n cache block.
 Repeat the sequence four times.
 Example: 0,1,2,3,...,63 {4x}